thehogfather/brackets-code-folding/README.md

+###Please read
-*** From release 1.4, code-folding is integrated into Brackets.
+**From release 1.4, code folding will be integrated into Brackets (although without custom region folding).
 This repository is still active for users who are running Brackets versions less than 1.4.
-If you are running 1.4 and require custom region code folding you can find it [here](https://github.com/thehogfather/brackets-custom-region-code-folding).
+If you are running 1.4 and would like custom region code folding you can find it [here](https://github.com/thehogfather/brackets-custom-region-code-folding).**

 #Code folding for Brackets
 A code folding extension for [Brackets](https://github.com/adobe/brackets/) based on [CodeMirror's folding addon](http://codemirror.net/demo/folding.html).